schultzcole/FVTT-Fathomless/README.md

 ## Installation

-Install via manifest.
-Download from the [Releases page](https://www.github.com/schultzcole/FVTT-Fathomless/releases).
+Install via manifest, link on the [Releases page](https://www.github.com/schultzcole/FVTT-Fathomless/releases).

 ## Functionality

 Fathomless allows active effect changes to depend on other actor data, even actor data that is modified by other active effects.
 This is accomplished by constructing a [directed graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) that encapsulates the dependency relationships between actor properties, then using that graph to perform a [Topological Sort](https://en.wikipedia.org/wiki/Topological_sorting) in order to apply the effect changes in the correct order so that all dependencies are taken into account.

-The nature of this implementation is such that any changes that depend on an actor property that is directly involved in a dependency cycle are ignored.
+The nature of this implementation is such that any changes "downstream" of an actor property that is involved in a dependency cycle are ignored.

 Referencing an actor property in an effect change is done with the syntax `&my.actor.property.path`.
 Note the use of `&` rather than `@`, which is deliberate (see the related caveat below).